bitsmanent/lazy-bash/README.md

 Configuration
 =============
-To customize lazy simply edit its source code.
+The customization is done by edit the source code, then (re)istall lazy.